HST Proposal Selection Procedures

 The Review Panels

-Dependent on their size, proposals in Cycle 30 will be reviewed either by external panelists or by face-to-face review panels.
+Dependent on their size, proposals in Cycle 31 will be reviewed either by external panelists or by discussion-based review panels.

-The Cycle 30 face-to-face review will comprise eight topical panels, one each for solar system astronomy, exoplanets and exoplanet formation, stellar physics and stellar types, stellar populations (and the ISM), galaxies, the intergalactic medium and the circumgalactic medium, supermassive black holes and active galaxies, and large scale structure of the universe.
+The Cycle 31 discussion-based (i.e., face-to-face) review will comprise eight topical panels, one each for solar system astronomy, exoplanets and exoplanet formation, stellar physics and stellar types, stellar populations (and the ISM), galaxies, the intergalactic medium and the circumgalactic medium, supermassive black holes and active galaxies, and large scale structure of the universe.
 Panelists are chosen based on their expertise in one or more of the areas under review by the panels.
-With one exception, the face-to-face panels will assess and grade Medium GO proposals and Small GO proposals requesting 16-34 orbits and all Target of Opportunity proposals, regardless of size; the exception is solar system, where the number of proposals is not sufficient for a split review.
-Each panel will be managed by a panel chair and a co-chair, and there will be one overall TAC chair overseeing the review process.
+With one exception, the face-to-face panels will assess and grade Medium GO proposals and Small GO proposals requesting 16-34 orbits and all Target of Opportunity proposals, regardless of size; the exception is the Solar System panel, where the number of proposals is not sufficient for a split review.
+Additionally, the discussion-based panels on Large Scale Structure and the Circum- and Intergalactic Medium will also assess the Very Small proposals (up to 15 orbits) and the Snapshot (SNAP) proposals.
+Each panel will be managed by a panel chair and a vice chair (except for Solar System, which has no vice chair), and there will be one overall TAC chair overseeing the review process.

-The remaining GO proposals (up to 15 orbits), regular AR and SNAP proposals will be distributed for external review.
+The remaining Very Small GO proposals (up to 15 orbits), regular AR and SNAP proposals will be distributed for external review.
 Those proposals will be assessed by five experts who will grade on an absolute scale against the primary criteria: scientific merit within the field, broader importance for astronomy & the strength of the data analysis plan; HST’s unique capabilities must also be required to achieve the scientific goals.
 Each external panelist will receive a limited number of proposals.
-The proposals will be grouped by subject area; the rank ordered list will be provided to the chair and co-chair of the appropriate face-to-face panel prior to the meeting to allow them to identify potential conflicts with the proposals reviewed by the panel.
-In addition, the chairs will have an opportunity to flag proposals with divergent grades for discussion by the face-to-face panel.
+The proposals will be grouped by subject area; the proposals likely to be recommended to the Director for acceptance will be provided to the chair of the appropriate face-to-face panel prior to the meeting to allow them to identify potential conflicts with the proposals reviewed by the panel.

 The Executive Committee (EC)